Vulgar Display of Power

 Vulgar Display of Power is the sixth studio album by American heavy metal band Pantera.
-Released on February 25, 1992, through Atco Records, it was the band's second collaboration with producer Terry Date, after having previously worked with him on their breakthrough album Cowboys from Hell (1990).
+Released on February 25, 1992, through Atco Records, it was the band's second collaboration with producer Terry Date, after having worked with him on their breakthrough album Cowboys from Hell (1990).

-The album was well received by both critics and fans, and is Pantera's highest selling album to date and would eventually be certified double platinum.
+The album was well received by both critics and fans, and is Pantera's highest selling album to date, eventually being certified double platinum.
 It is often considered one of the most influential heavy metal albums of the 1990s.
 In 2017, Rolling Stone ranked Vulgar Display of Power 10th on their list of 'The 100 Greatest Metal Albums of All Time'.
 Several of its tracks have become among the band's best known, such as "Mouth for War", "A New Level", "Walk", "Fucking Hostile", and "This Love".
+Vulgar Display of Power received an expanded reissue in 2012, including an unreleased track, "Piss".